 As part of his education, Jason has lived in Rome during a prestigious study abroad program at Loyola’s John Felice Rome Center in Rome, Italy, where he also served as vice president of the International Relations club.
 During law school, Jason took another opportunity to study abroad in Poland at Krakow’s Jagiellonian University for the International Business & Trade Summer Law Program, which was made possible through a scholarship from the Kosciuszko Foundation.

-Jason clerked for a Customs law firm during law school and, upon admission to the Michigan bar, began his own law firm where he tries to limit his practice to estate planning, probate, customs law, and business transactions and litigation.
+Jason clerked for a Customs law firm during law school and, upon admission to the Michigan bar, began his own law firm where limits his practice to estate planning, probate, and customs law.
 Jason is also admitted to practice in Illinois.

-In his free time, Jason enjoys spending time in the outdoors and traveling with his wife Joanna and their children, Jacob and Victoria.
+In his free time, Jason enjoys spending time with his wife Joanna and their children, Jacob and Victoria.